-Urine bioassay is the most readily available method to assess intake [for 14C, no intake = no dose] Provide a urine sample to Radiation Safety whenever your monthly 14C use exceeds 5 mCi, or after any accident/incident in which an intake is suspected
+Urine bioassay is the most readily available method to assess intake.
+Provide a urine sample to Radiation Safety after any accident/incident in which an intake is suspected.
+No dosimetry badges needed to work with mCi quantities of Ca.

 V. DETECTION & MEASUREMENT